The perfect long weekend getaway for you and the kids

 It's the perfect camping experience to bring the outdoors into your child's life.
 And if you, as a parent, are a first-timer too, this long weekend is ideal to test your trekking legs.

 There's no phones or iPads - or even electricity.
-Our instructors will work with you and your child and help create an environment where you feel confident leaving the kids alone to discover creatures, plants, flowers, trees...while you sit back and watch the river flow and the mountains call out to you!
+The Outward Bound instructors will work with you and your child and help create an environment where you feel confident leaving the kids alone to discover creatures, plants, flowers, trees...while you sit back and watch the river flow and the mountains call out to you!

 When you trek with MHE, you can be assured that we are backed by many years in the business of providing safe and sustainable adventure trips.
 The staff you deal with in the office, all the way through to the guides and porters on trek, have years of experience in safe and enjoyable trekking behind them.
 We can advise you on the right gear, the right training, and no question is too crazy for us to answer.